Concepts and Structure of AgentStack

 package.

-TODO: Iterable inputs that can be used to generate
+TODO: Iterable inputs that can be used to generate tasks

 for multiple sequential runs.